Last week, I wrote about how online grocery retailers can implement the option to search by shopping list and help their customers save time.

-I came across an astoundingly simple way to help your customers convert in a couple of clicks and wanted to share it with you – Simply show an ‘Add to Cart’ button within your autocomplete.
+We came across an astoundingly simple way to help your customers convert in a couple of clicks and wanted to share it with you – Simply show an ‘add to cart' button within your autocomplete.

-There are a couple of fundamental reasons I believe this tactic can enhance the shopping experience for customers.
+There are a couple of fundamental reasons we believe this tactic can enhance the shopping experience for customers.

 Therefore, it makes sense to allow customers to add products right from the search box, saving them the extra clicks (and a few extra seconds) it takes to go to the search results page and then the product page in order to add products to cart.

 Here’s an example of the “add to cart" button being included in the autocomplete dropdown on the Indian grocery site Bigbasket.com: